 Your laundry space is limited: A washer dryer combo unit like Frigidaire's has a relatively small footprint, so it can be a good choice for small apartments, condos, or just a small laundry room.
 However, you'll still need to measure your doorways and your laundry space to make sure you have room for getting your new laundry center delivered and installed.

 You don't need a large machine: The Frigidaire washer dryer combo options are one of the larger capacity offerings in this category with a washer capacity of 3.8-3.9 cubic feet and a dryer capacity of 5.5 cubic feet.
 This is just enough capacity to wash a king size comforter, but may not be ideal for handling the laundry needs of a large household, such as a family with several children.
+They offer more capacity than 24" wide compact washers and dryers.

 You prefer a simple design: Especially as stackable washer dryer machines become more popular, these laundry centers are becoming less common choices.
 If you prefer simple controls, the dial controls of the Frigidaire washer dryer combo models might be preferable to touch panels and push button models.
 This can also make them appealing for apartment installations.

 You want quick(er) drying times than an all-in-one: One issue with all-in-one washer dryer combo units is that the dryer usually has less power to work with than it would as a standalone unit, so the drying process takes longer.
-In this type of stacked combo unit, the dryer still gets its own vent and 240V plug (if it's electric) so it can operate at full power.
+In this type of stacked combo unit, the dryer still gets its own vent and 240V plug (if it's electric), so it can operate at full power.

 But are laundry centers a better deal than a stacked front load washer and dryer?

 As stackable washer dryer units become more common (like this Maytag stackable washer dryer set we reviewed), you may need to compare prices closely to laundry centers vs stackable options to make sure you're getting the best deal.
-These laundry centers retail at around $1,399 MSRP with an electric dryer, which is the equivalent of paying about $700 apiece for a washer and dryer.
+These laundry centers retail at around $1,399 MSRP with an electric dryer, which is the equivalent of paying about $700 a piece for a washer and dryer.
 During holiday sales or using promotional rebates and package deals, you can find higher capacity front load washer dryer pairs with nicer features and lower water usage at a similar price or even less.

 Frigidaire Washer Dryer Combo: Reviews, Features, & Pricing